-6. WINDSHIELD SUNSHADES
+WINDSHIELD SUNSHADES

-Two electrically-operated sunshades are installed behind the windshields.
-Two rocker switches on the dashboard operate each shade individually.
+Two electrically-operated sunshades installed in the driver's area at the top of the windshields.
+Two control buttons located on the steering wheel operate each sunshade individually.
 Refer to Operator's Manual: "Controls and Instruments" chapter for more information.